 If your pool doesn’t generate much waste that needs to be emptied daily, minimally it should be checked daily and emptied when the contents are more full or include waste that gets, in a word, gross.

-If your trashcans see a lot of use throughout the week, it is an inevitability that in the bottom of them collections of liquids, missed pieces of trash and other waste will pool/collect in the bottom.
+If your trash receptacles see a lot of use throughout the week, it is inevitable that in the bottom of them collections of liquids, missed pieces of trash and other waste will pool / collect in the bottom.
 This is what, most often, makes trash receptacles stink.

 Special Features - Weekly Maintenance and Cleaning